perfectsense/brightspot-js-form/README.md

 	<label>My field <input type="text" name="myfield" id="myfield" title="My field"
 	required bsp-form-constraint-myfield /></label>

-Then you can extend the base constraint object to create a new constraint.
+Then you can create a new constraint by extending [the base constraint object](src/js/constraints/bsp-form-constraint-base.js).

+See: [a simple synchronous example](demo/demo-form-constraint-example.js), [a simple asynchronous example](demo/demo-form-constraint-async-example.js), and [a more complex reusable constraint](src/js/constraints/bsp-form-constraint-matches.js).

+The above contraint objects are all imported into plugins like [this one](src/js/constraints/bsp-form-constraint-matches-plugin.js) and instantiated there.

 Custom contraints are not evaluated until all native contraints on a field pass.
 In the above example, the custom contraint would not run if the user had not entered any text yet because of the "required" attribute.

-See: [a simple synchronous example](demo/demo-form-constraint-example.js), [a simple asynchronous example](demo/demo-form-constraint-async-example.js), and [a more complex reusable constraint](src/js/constraints/bsp-form-constraint-matches.js).

 @todo document options

 @todo document object properties/methods

+### Custom Classes

+bsp-form adds several classes to the form and its fields.
+These classes can be combined with native [:valid](https://developer.mozilla.org/en-US/docs/Web/CSS/%3Avalid), [:invalid](https://developer.mozilla.org/en-US/docs/Web/CSS/%3Ainvalid), and [:required](https://developer.mozilla.org/en-US/docs/Web/CSS/%3Arequired) pseudo selectors to conditionally display formatting/messages.
+*	**clean/dirty** - When the form is clean, no fields have been edited.
+If a single field has been edited, the field and the form lose the clean class and gain the dirty class.
+Other fields will keep the clean class until a edited.
+*	**submitted** - Added to the form element after submitting the form, removed if the form is reset.

 Demo
 ----